 Which of my strengths would I like to improve upon?

 Which strengths are most important with accomplishing my goals?

 What strengths will help me to become the person I seek to be?

-As you build your future and career path upon your strengths, you naturally begin to make more optimal choices and decisions; you use your time most effectively; and you get the greatest returns for the time and effort you put into something.
+As you build your future and career path upon your strengths, you naturally begin to make more optimal choices and decisions.
+You naturally, use your time most effectively, and you get the greatest returns for the time and effort you put into something.
 No longer are you struggling to focus on tasks and activities that make you feel frustrated.
 Those are the things you allow others to do for you.
 You instead focus on the areas you are best at, most passionate about, and areas where you perform at your highest level.
 That is in essence how the highest achievers lay down the foundations of their success.

 Assessing Your Personal Weaknesses

 Your weaknesses are found in the things that seem difficult to learn and difficult to do.
 In other words, your weaknesses are simply areas of your life where you have had very limited experience, given very little attention to, or been misguided in some way.
 They may include underdeveloped characteristics and skills, poor learned behaviors, limiting beliefs, and inadequate knowledge.
 Above all others, your limited beliefs are probably the biggest culprits.
 They aren’t however necessarily what we would typically call “weaknesses”.
 We don’t call them weaknesses because they are often the “cause” of all our weaknesses.

 There are three main reasons why you have weaknesses.
 You have weaknesses because of a lack of experience; because you have been misguided in some way; and because of a set of limiting beliefs which lead to less than optimal habits of thinking.